gvcgo/gvc/Readme.md

 ### Therefore, gvc was born!
 At Present, gvc has following features:
-- Automatically installation of golang compilers, version switching and env variables setup;
+- Automatically installation of Go compilers, version switching and env variables setup;
-- Automatically installation of jdk, version switching and env variables setup;
+- Automatically installation of JDK, version switching and env variables setup;
-- Automatically installation of the latest rust compiler, env variables setup;
+- Automatically installation of the latest Rust compiler, env variables setup;
-- Automatically installation of nodejs, version switching and env variables setup;
+- Automatically installation of Nodejs, version switching and env variables setup;
-- Automatically installation of python, version switching, env variables setup, pip acceleration;
+- Automatically installation of Python, version switching, env variables setup, pip acceleration;
 - Automatically installation of Cygwin, including git, gcc, gfortran, clang, cmake, bash, wget, ect.
-- Automatically installation of vscode and extensions.
+- Automatically installation of VSCode and extensions.
 You can also backup extensions info, user settings and keybindings;
-- Automatically installation of neovim with default init file from gvc.
+- Automatically installation of Neovim with default init file from gvc.
 And It was made to work with vscode by default;
+- Automatically installation of Homebrew for MacOS or Linux.
+- Automatically installation of Vlang.
 - Automatically modification of hosts file for github visit acceleration.
 - Use Xray for free VPN (The Author is not responsible for any illegal use).
 - Hosts file management to accelerate github visit in China；